jzhou1318/fa22tapeout-course-dev/chipyardlab.md

 **Please submit:**
 1. The entirety of the code for `VecAddMMIOChiselModule`.
 2. Your entire C refenence solution.
-3. A screenshot of your test passing.
+3. A screenshot of your test passing.c

-# END OF CHIPYARD LAB
+# END OF CHIPYARD LAB (due 2/26)

  <!--
 ## VLSI Flow